 Here’s what I mean by “merchandise”.

-The retailer didn’t just want to sell a top; they wanted to sell the top and the complimenting blazer, skirt, nylons, and handbag.
+The retailer didn’t just want to sell a top; they wanted to sell the top and the complimenting blazer, skirt, nylons, jewelry, and handbag.
 Most shoppers won’t run from one side of a big store to the other to pair things together; they’ll just buy the top and call it a day.

-But if they see it all together, they can visualize the look, easily grab their size and head to the dressing room or checkout.
+But if they see it all together, they can visualize the look, easily grab their size, and head to the dressing room or checkout.
 That’s why I’d merchandise all those items together on a table or within a section.

 It makes it harder for me to display them on a table or shelf.

-If storeowners can imagine how your products will look in their store and see that they’ll neatly sit on a table, hang on a hook or stack by their counter, they’re more likely to carry your work.
+If store owners can imagine how your products will look in their store and see that they’ll neatly sit on a table, hang on a hook, or stack by their counter, they’re more likely to carry your work.

 - Use a tagging gun to add plastic J hooks to the tops of your tea towels and sleeves so they can be neatly hung in a store.

 - Wrap each bar of soap in a sleeve and maybe even consider offering a display tray to retailers who pick up your products.

 - Show some of your jewelry on hanging cards at a craft show so store owners can imagine your necklaces hanging on jewelry racks in their store.